scrotal lump post pic

 Introduction

 You are a junior doctor working in urology.
-A 27-year-old man has been referred to your clinic with concerns regarding a scrotal lump.
-Work through the clinical case scenario, considering what would be most appropriate at each stage.
+A 27 year old man has been referred to your clinic with a scrotal lump.
+Work through the case to reach a diagnosis.

 History